google/google-my-business-samples/java/README.md

 The following steps were tested in Eclipse.

 - Install the buildship gradle integration plugin in Eclipse.
-- Create a gradle project and add the below dependecies to build.gradle.
+- Create a gradle project and add the below dependencies to build.gradle.
 ```
 dependencies {
     compile 'com.google.apis:google-api-services-mybusinessaccountmanagement:v1-rev20210217-1.31.0'